 The downside is that it is harder to build.
 Code scanning tools need to support all languages in your stack, understand their HTTP request structure and dependency systems, and identify the difference between internal and external APIs.
 This could result in an incomplete system missing important APIs.
 It also makes it harder to detect code that causes API issues, and as it doesn’t run in production there is no way to detect any performance-related problems with the API or automatically performance test web services.

 Once existing shadow APIs have been detected, the next step is to shift focus toward an ongoing prevention and detection strategy.
 To start, set up a system of governance.

 Governance is often a term used to describe first-party—internal—APIs, but it can be just as beneficial for third-party APIs and web services.
-We’ve written about some benefits of applying governance to third-party APIs in the past, but they are worth repeating.
+We’ve written about some benefits of applying governance in a holistic way to third-party APIs in the past, but they are worth repeating.

 Governance allows you to create a system of procedures and a set of standards that all APIs need to meet before they can be used.
 These standards may include criteria such as minimum acceptable privacy and compliance certifications.
 This could mean an API is required to be GDPR, SOC, and ISO27001 compliant in order to be approved.
 These differ from industry to industry, however most user-privacy standards are now expected across all markets.
 You can even include requirements into what kind of service level agreement (SLA) an API offers.

 Governance should also include an approval process and management system.
 Do you know the business and technical owner of each API in your stack?
 Governance can solve that.
 When a new API is proposed for use, it goes through the requirements check, a business case is made, and it is cataloged.
 This allows the rest of your organization to easily confirm if an API is already in use and permitted.
 You may be surprised to learn that it is not uncommon for multiple teams in an organization to use the same API, with different accounts.